tybl/tybl/docs/Parser.md

 I want to create a NMEA parser.
 It occurs to me that there are many ways to design such a parser:

-- Each NMEA sentence could be a subclass of the `Sentence` base class.
+- Each NMEA sentence could be a subclass of the `sentence` base class.
 - Events could notify listeners about received/parsed NMEA sentences.

 But, I'm not sure what those different features might accomplish.